 - Search for this value in the \"All logs\" view : shortcut to open the "All logs" view filtered by the selected value. - Show host details: opens a window showing additional information about the selected host.
-The following information is given:

-- Host's reputation score

-- Geolocation

-- Vulnerabilities

-- Time taken to respond to the ping and network path (traceroute) to contact the host.

-- OREST TRUE TO INTEGED STATE Reset this object's reputation score by clicking on this menu, the reputation score of the selected object will be reset to zero.
+The following information is given: - Host's reputation score - Geolocation - Vulnerabilities - Time taken to respond to the ping and network path (traceroute) to contact the host. - Calculation score: by clicking on this menu, the reputation score of the selected object will be reset to zero.

-- Blacklist this object: makes it possible to place a host, IP address range or network in a blacklist (quarantine).
+- Slacklist this object: makes it possible to place a host, IP address range or network in a blacklist (quarantine).
 The firewall will therefore reject connections to and from such selected objects for a specific duration, which can be set in the sub-menu for this action:

 - For 1 minute,

 - For 5 minutes,

 - For 30 minutes,

 - For 3 hours.